-Due to the exceptional circumstances enforced on us by the Covid pandemic, we will allow schools/colleges flexibility to hold the exams within a 5 day period, beginning Monday, 24 May 2021.
-Wherever possible we ask that candidates sit one paper in the morning and the other in the afternoon of the same day.
+Candidates should sit one paper in the morning and the other in the afternoon of the same day (start times can be adjusted).
 The exams last for one and a half hours each.

 Here is the Entrance Exams Timetable.
 Please note that the timetable shown is for guidance - you do not need to select one paper from the morning session and one from the afternoon session - if both of your subjects are timetabled for the same time, you will take one exam during the morning session and the other during the afternoon session.

 We do not have a mark scheme for individual papers.
 The following is intended as a general guide only.
 Not all of the criteria are necessarily relevant to all subject areas.